KatsuteDev/Mal4J/.github/ISSUE_TEMPLATE/feature_request.md

 ### Reason
-*Explain why you thing this feature should be added.*
+*Explain why you think this feature should be added.*